inasafe/inasafe-doc/docs/source/training/socialisation/objective.rst

 * Analysis – Basic InaSAFE
     * Be able to run a flood analysis using |project_name| - on buildings
     * Be able to run a flood analysis using |project_name| - on population
-    * Be able to run a flood analysis using |project_name| with aggregation.
     * Be able to generate a PDF map from the results of an analysis

 * Practical application